 Hahn Cazier & Smaltz

-As a real estate litigator with more than 30 years of experience, Jeff develops and executes highly effective litigation strategies for clients with all types of commercial real estate disputes.
+As a senior litigator with more than 30 years of experience, Jeff develops and executes highly effective litigation strategies for clients with all types of complex disputes.
 He has handled matters ranging from the repossession of a commercial passenger airplane in Toronto to a $6 million disclosure claim arising from a tax dispute over massive advertising spaces on Sunset Boulevard.

 Jeff represents buyers and sellers, resolving disputes arising from the acquisition and disposition of commercial real estate.
 He has arbitrated and litigated disputes among joint venturers, partners, LLC members, and investors in real estate funds with respect to breaches of operating agreements and common law fiduciary duty.

 As the editor of Thompson Coburn's commercial real property blog, The Ground Floor, Jeff writes about critical issues surrounding the acquisition, management, and disposition of real property in California.